mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 #### Column precedence

-Every column present on both sides is combined with `coalesce(serp, sap)`.
-SERP takes precedence and SAP fills in only where the SERP value is `null`. `experiments` is the one exception: SERP arrives as a repeated field and is never `null`, so an empty SERP array would always beat a populated SAP one.
+Every column present on more than one side is combined with a `coalesce` in the order SERP, SAP, legacy.
+SERP takes precedence, SAP fills in where the SERP value is `null`, and legacy fills in where neither pipeline carries the row at all. `experiments` is the one exception: SERP arrives as a repeated field and is never `null`, so an empty SERP array would always beat a populated SAP one.
 It is wrapped in `if(array_length(...) = 0, null, ...)` first, which makes the precedence "whichever side recorded enrollments" rather than "whichever side exists".
-This applies to the join keys, to the client dimensions such as `country`, `locale` and the operating system columns, to the default and private search engine columns, and to the two shared measures, `profile_age_in_days` and `max_concurrent_tab_count_max`.
+This applies to the join keys, to the client dimensions such as `country`, `locale` and the operating system columns, to the default and private search engine columns, and to the two shared measures, `profile_age_in_days` and `max_concurrent_tab_count_max` — of which only the second takes a legacy argument.

 The prefix on a column name says which side it can come from.
 A coalesced column has no prefix.
 A `serp_`, `sap_` or `legacy_` prefix that survives into this CTE means the value exists on that side only — `sap_counts_total`, `sap_provider_id` and `sap_provider_name` from SAP, `serp_counts_total`, `serp_ad_click_target`, `serp_ad_blocker_inferred` and the SERP ad and engagement counts from SERP, and the seven `legacy_` counters from the metrics ping.
 The `legacy_` ones keep their prefix in the output, as do `serp_counts_total` and the `sap_provider` pair; every other prefix is stripped in `final_cte`.
 The prefix distinguishes each counter from the SERP-derived measure of the same events, which is published under its own name.